 “That’s 105 percent, Ma.”

 We stare at each other across the table for a minute.
 Ma’s crow’s feet have deepened and her lipstick seeps into the wrinkles around her lips.
 She’s always looked timeless, like she’d aged to a graceful fifty and decided to stop.
-Now she looks old.
+She looks old.

 Mother stands up.
 “Excuse me, dear.
 I have to powder my nose.”
 She reaches for her purse and knocks it off the back of the chair, the contents spilling onto the floor.
 A prescription bottle falls out with her packet of tissues and a glasses case.
 Mother’s always been perfectly healthy—frighteningly so.
 She sits on the floor and shoves things back into her purse.
 I kneel to help her pick up, but she swats my hands away.